walnuthq/madara-docs/docs/quickstart/use_appchain.md

 ## Preparations

-To get ready for interacting with your Appchain, you should do the following:
+To get ready for interacting with your Appchain, you should install the [required tools](/tools) and prepare an example smart contract.
-1. Install the required tooling.
-1. Initialize a new development project.
-1. Compile an example contract.

-All of this is covered in the [Use a running devnet](use_devnet) guide.
-Please follow that guide for preparations, until the section [Configure your accounts and signer](use_devnet#configure-your-account-and-signer).
-From there onwards the instructions differ between a devnet and an Appchain.
+An example contract is introduced in the *use devnet* guide's section [prepare your contract](use_devnet#prepare-your-contract).
+Please follow that section for preparations and return here once you have the contract compiled.

 ## Prepare your account